Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 • Rigetti Computing teamed up with Riverlane and Astex Pharmaceuticals on July 13, 2021, to advance quantum computing in drug discovery.
 Riverlane’s algorithm expertise and new developments would be used for high-speed, low-latency processing on quantum computers built with Rigetti’s commercially available quantum devices.
 (Source)

-• Riverlane announced cooperation with Strangeworks as part of a synergistic quantum environment on February 17, 2021.
+• Riverlane announced a collaboration with Strangeworks on February 17, 2021, as part of a synergistic quantum environment.
 Strangeworks Quantum Syndicate would also feature 1Qbit, Algorithmiq, Amazon Braket, Atom Computing, Bleximo, Blueqat, D-Wave, Entropica Labs, Hitachi, Honeywell, Horizon Quantum Computing, IBM, IonQ, Microsoft, PlanQK, Qureca, Rigetti, Stack Overflow, Unitary Fund, and Xanadu.
 (Source)

 • On May 26, 2020, Riverlane announced a collaboration with Astex, a world leader in fragment-based drug development, to focus on the new perspectives of quantum chemistry.
 The two firms would work together to combine their expertise in quantum computing software and quantum chemistry applications in order to accelerate medication development.
-They would study the characteristics of covalent medicines using extremely high levels of quantum theory and computing.
+They would study the characteristics of covalent medicines using highly advanced quantum theory and computational methods.
 (Source)

 6. Q-CTRL